Intersection Between Love And Power

 Posted by Preeta Bansal on Sep 30, 2016

 I'm going to take a little bit of a systems or telescopic lens in talking about inner transformation.
-We focus so much on leading with inner transformation and the ripples that follow from small acts, and so I want to explore that “ripples-based” Gandhian model of change in the context of our broader systems operating socially, and the relationship between systems and inner transformation.
+In this ecosystem, we focus so much on leading with inner transformation and the ripples that follow from small acts, and so I want to explore that “ripples-based” Gandhian model of change in the context of our broader systems operating socially, and the relationship between systems and inner transformation.
 Again [to use our language from yesterday], what is the relationship between the circle and the square?
-Should we keep focusing on the circles and ever-widening ripples, or do we at some point also have to worry about the design of the square which may constrain and hold in those ripples?
+Should we keep focusing on the circles and ever-widening ripples, or do we at some point also have to worry about the design of the square [hierarchical systems and institutions] which may constrain and hold in those ripples?

 One of the themes that I have been exploring in my own work throughout my life is the role of external systems/coercion in supporting or constraining the conditions and freedom for inner work.
 Coercion meaning the systems we set up, the rules we set up, and the structures we set up.
 There's a tension in some ways, or a continuum between the focus on small acts, which is what the ServiceSpace model is, and the overarching matrix of external constraints that we operate in.
 Moving the ripples can start to affect the systems around us, but these broader overarching systems act upon and constrain the ripples and movement from within.

 So, for example, we may think we have consciousness and choice about the food we eat, but we are tied to certain food, agricultural and soil systems that significantly constrain what we are presented with in making our choices.
 We may think we have consciousness about the health care decisions we make, but we operate within certain health systems that present those choices to us and in some cases channel or constrain us dramatically.
 The idea of 'voluntary action building up the voluntary sector' is a powerful one.
 What I am exploring is that we also benefit from understanding the continuum between voluntary action and the role of systemic forces that constrain us limit the scope of voluntary action.

 To give you a sense of where I’m coming from: I'm a constitutional lawyer.
 In most societies, law is a form of legitimized restraint.
 The legitimacy is based on the societal acceptance that laws are the "wise restraints that make men free".
 We can also have unwise restraints that bind and constrain us – or that constrain us unequally (more on that later).
 But the idea of law is that without these rules or restraints there would be violence and potential anarchy, which would make the work of inner transformation – or just about any individual work – significantly more difficult.
 Just like a traffic light restrains people’s journeys but ultimately enables many to pursue different directions without running into one another, laws set certain baseline social, external conditions and so enable people to pursue their own individual interests.

 We’ve marveled this week about the brilliant manner in which ServiceSpace can hold a circle, which is a social space or group/collective space for inner transformation.
 The circle is clearly a design principle that brings a lot of us together in this community.
 As practiced within this ecosystem, the circle process is a brilliant design.
 We've talked a lot about the unbelievably gifted design sensibilities behind ServiceSpace, and the tremendous forethought and effort that is made to make everything – the spaces that hold us – feel effortless; the work that goes behind the design of the space that allows each of us to do the inner work.

 The creators of the Constitution were very much rooted in the life of the spirit.
 They studied metaphysics.
-They studied all the various religions.
+They studied various religious and philosophical traditions.
 They came upon a system where they aimed to create a safe space for individual flourishing.
 They were masters of understanding how to come to communal understanding – through individuals listening to another – and of the relationship with the individual with the group.
 The constitution is all about creating a space by which people relate to one another, and how the individual spirit emerges from within, and through interactions among, the group.
 The founders wanted to create a space for conscience and freedom of thought that could emerge amid social activity.
 They were very influenced by Quakerism.
 They were influenced by the mystics.
-I won't go into a lot of the detail about this, but they were masters of understanding the life of the mind and how it relates to the life of the spirit and how it relates to the life of the community.
+I won't go into a lot of the detail about this [their background understandings], but they were masters of understanding the life of the mind and how it relates to the life of the spirit and how it relates to the life of the community.